|

 Meeker and the other men.
 They

-took the women and children as hostages.
+took the women and children with them.

 On September 29, 1879, The Utes were already